FrontenderMagazine/const-immutability/eng.md

 but bear with me.

-Given the above, `const` makes code easier to read: within its scope, a `const` `let` there is no such guarantee.
+Given the above, `const` makes code easier to read: within its scope, a `const` variable always refers to the same object.
+With `let` there is no such guarantee.
 As a result, it makes sense to use `let` and `const` as follows in your ES6 code:

 *   use `const` by default
 *   only use `let` if rebinding is needed